-A recent study conducted by Compumark, a leading research agency, in 2016 revealed that eighty percent of C-level executives report that trademark infringement (TMI) is on the rise but only 20 percent of these executives have plans in place to actively watch more than three-quarters of their marks.
+A recent study conducted by Compumark, a leading research agency, 2016 revealed that eighty percent of C-level executives report that trademark infringement (TMI) is on the rise but only 20 percent of these executives have plans in place to actively watch more than three-quarters of their marks.

-The study also revealed that trademark law related litigation in the field is particularly common with more than half of the executives indicating that their organization had initiated legal action against third parties who had infringed on their brand.
+The study also revealed that trademark law-related litigation in the field is particularly common with more than half of the executives indicating that their organization had initiated legal action against third parties who had infringed on their brand.
 The number of trademarks being filed is expected to increase which will likely result in increased trademark litigation.

 To demonstrate that trademark confusion has occurred under the appropriate federal law, courts analyze the existence of eight factors.
 An individual or business alleging trademark infringement need not prove all of the following eight elements but these factors will prove influential:

 To avoid costly litigation, trademark holders should remember to follow some important advice in registering a mark.
 This advice includes the following: